 Interactive prototypes allow real users to test key customer journeys and provide feedback.
 For example, if you were building a banking app, it would be far cheaper to test common user interactions such as checking a balance, opening a new account, or finding mortgage information using a prototype.
 Prototypes enable businesses to spot key problems without wasting development time.

 Prototyping enables everyone involved with the project to collaborate and provide feedback.
-By giving stakeholders and end-users early opportunities to interact with and comment on the product the final design is more likely to meet expectations.
+By giving stakeholders beyond the product design team, including end-users, early opportunities to interact with and comment on the product the finished product is more likely to meet expectations.